gvwilson/sensibleadventures/shapers/story.md

     -   Figure out through conversation that they are in a satellite ground station
         -   "Regrettably, the main antenna malfunctioned some time ago."
         -   Dockety: "These did not notice an antenna."
-        -   LtD (pointedly to Maddy): "Does *that* have a proper designation of activity?
+        -   Patient (pointedly to Maddy): "Does *that* have a proper designation of activity?
 No?
 Then its communication is irrelevant."
         -   Maddy (to break awkward silence): "But---we didn't see an antenna."
-        -   LtD: "Correct.
+        -   Patient: "Correct.
 It took this a great deal of time to improvise an emergency repair protocol.
 It requires fabrication of precision parts."
-        -   LtD (proudly): "Steps are now being taken.
+        -   Patient (proudly): "Steps are now being taken.
 The Makers will be pleased."
     -   Sindy starts exploring, looking for a place to sleep
         -   Looks through glass window and sees skeletons
-        -   LtD (dismissively): "They declined to synchronize with the emergency repair protocol, so they were moved to long-term storage.
+        -   Patient (dismissively): "They declined to synchronize with the emergency repair protocol, so they were moved to long-term storage.
 Their components failed shortly thereafter."
-    -   Realize that LtD is lonely and deranged
+    -   Realize that Patient is lonely and deranged
     -   Maddy: "Well, we should, um, leave you to it?
 And be going?"
-    -   LtD: "Oh no.  Leaving is not included in the protocol.
+    -   Patient: "Oh no.  Leaving is not included in the protocol.
 It might put the repairs at risk.
 You will remain here."
         -   Light comes on: another empty office, identical to the one with the skeletons
-        -   LtD: "Except for that," it added dismissively, waving a manipulator at Dockety.
+        -   Patient: "Except for that," it added dismissively, waving a manipulator at Dockety.
 "That will be recycled."
-    -   LtD goes to a console and presses buttons
+    -   Patient goes to a console and presses buttons
     -   A door opens and two service bots enter
 10. Unison
     -   The service bots close in on Maddy, Sindy, and Dockety